 Patients that are considered good candidates for implant surgery are those who may be missing one or more teeth or are suffering from loose and unstable teeth to the point of needing an extraction performed.
 It is necessary that they are in overall good general health, with any existing conditions under control.
 Additionally, any other outstanding dental health issues such as periodontitis need to be addressed and corrected before undergoing any type of restorative procedure.

-To learn more about how dental implants can restore your smile and improve your way of life, please stop in and see the oral health experts at Dr. Hilton Israelson.
-And we are always available to take your call if you require any further assistance.
+To learn more about how dental implants can restore your smile and improve your way of life, please stop in and see the oral health experts at Dr. Xixi Wu.
+Our team will always available to take your call if you require any further assistance.
 Our office number is (972) 669-9444.